aaravmehta11/MediSenseAI/README.md

 # Medical Diagnosis Chatbot

-Our app aims to alleviate the harmful effects of misdiagnosing and lack of preventative care of patients in the modern world.
-Using Large Language Models and Machine Learning Algorithms, our app takes in user symptoms to create a comprehensive diagnosis with steps to prevent harmful affects.
-Our Machine Learning models focus on Diabetes, Heart Attacks, and Arthritis as those three diseases are quite prevelant.
+Our app is designed to address the critical issues of misdiagnosis and inadequate preventative care in today's healthcare landscape.
+Leveraging the power of Large Language Models and advanced Machine Learning algorithms, our platform analyzes user-reported symptoms to deliver accurate, comprehensive diagnoses along with actionable steps to mitigate potential health risks.
+Our Machine Learning focus is on prevalent conditions such as Diabetes, Heart Attacks, and Arthritis, as these three diseases are more prevelant in our world today.

+Try out our app here!

+Authors:
+@SohamGunturu7